vegettablee/RAGiMessageFinder/README.md

 ### Neural Network Design

-The model uses a **self-attention enhanced feedforward architecture** with message embeddings as input:
+The model uses a **dual-head architecture with self-attention** that both ranks messages and decides which to keep:

 ```
 Input: Message Embeddings [batch_size, num_messages, 768]